DeepWok/mase/machop/sphinx_docs/source/modules/hardware/activations/fixed_silu.md

 ## <a name="latency_analaysis"></a> Latency Analysis

-The time taken to compute a SiLU layer using the `fixed_SiLU` module, $L_{SiLU}$ depends entirely on the operating frequency of the hardware.
+The time taken to compute a SiLU layer using the `fixed_silu` module, $L_{SiLU}$ depends entirely on the operating frequency of the hardware.
 The implemented designs operate combinatorially, this will be ideal in the majority of cases due to the read only nature of the memories and lack of arithemtic logic resulting in a short critical path.
 The latency can be calculated as follows: $\frac{1}{f_{clk}}$ where $f_{clk}$ is the operating frequency of the hardware.